 Today, more than ever, B2B customers are searching online to find businesses that can provide solutions and supply what they need.
 More often than not, when they access a poorly designed website, they click a few times, become frustrated, give up and move on.

-Building an effective Business-to-Business website requires strategic design that will impress big clients.
+Building an effective B2B website requires strategic design that will impress big clients.
 If your site is outdated or unintuitive, it’s time to make some changes.